skupperproject/skupper-website/input/start/index.md

   <!-- <li><a href="openshift.html">Red Hat OpenShift</a> or <a href="okd.html">OKD</a></li> -->
 </ul>

-These instructions require `kubectl` version 1.15 or later.
-See the [kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for more information.
+These instructions require the proper version of `kubectl` for your installation.
+For Minikube installations see [Minikube Prerequisites](minikube.html#prerequisites).
+Other installations require `kubectl` version 1.15 or later.

+See the [kubectl installation
+guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for
+more information.